March 12, 2026 (3mo ago)

 Written by Temps Team

 TL;DR: OpenTelemetry tracing gives you end-to-end visibility into every request across your services.
 The standard setup requires 4-5 services (SDK, collector, Jaeger, storage, Grafana).
-You can skip all of that by pointing your OTLP exporter at a Temps instance, which includes a built-in collector and trace viewer.
+You can skip all of that by pointing your OTLP exporter at a Temps instance, which includes a built-in OTLP ingest endpoint and trace viewer backed by TimescaleDB.
 Over 40 languages and frameworks have official OTel SDK support.

 OpenTelemetry is a vendor-neutral observability framework maintained by the CNCF with contributions from over 180 companies.
 It gives you three signals — traces, metrics, and logs — through a single set of APIs and SDKs.
 Traces are the one most teams need first.